From Existence to Meaning

-However, the Way is not lost - it is just not quite so clear to
+However, the Way is not lost - it is just not quite so clear to the

-art is in everything.
+everything.
 But most of this is now made in Asia.

-an objective.
+objective.
 In fact, even in sports, it would be hard to deny that

-trades offer a way to redefine the self.
+mind, trades offer a way to redefine the self.

 Forge your Identity

 What sets a young person free is when they decide upon a path, especially

 one that requires a skill, and then ... they set about acquiring that skill.

 If they do not need pushing ... they are free.
 It may take planning, more

 study, credentials, and a year or two or more of hard work.
 There will be